Yainer Diaz Player Props: Astros vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.63 team ERA that ranks 24th across all MLB pitching staffs.
+- The Mets' 4.63 team ERA ranks 25th across all league pitching staffs.

+- Mets pitchers combine to surrender 102 total home runs at a rate of 1.4 per game (fourth-most in baseball).

-- The righty's last time out was on Wednesday against the New York Yankees, when he threw six innings, surrendering one earned run while giving up three hits.
+- In his last outing on Friday against the St. Louis Cardinals, the right-hander tossed six innings, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.